Lyudmila Pakhomova: Life and career

-Following the 1975 European Championships, Gorshkov began feeling ill and underwent a lung operation, with their coach Elena Tchaikovskaya donating blood.
+Following the 1975 European Championships, Gorshkov began feeling ill and underwent a lung operation, with their coach Elena Tchaikovskaia donating blood.
 They flew to Colorado Springs, Colorado, U.S. for the 1975 World Championships, unsure about their participation.
 During the first practice session, Gorshkov had trouble breathing and needed to be given oxygen – they withdrew from the event.
 In the Soviet Union, rumors circulated that Gorshkov had died on the flight to the United States and the chairman of the Soviet Sports Committee called him to check if he was still alive.

 Pakhomova/Gorshkov returned to competition the following season.
 Ice dancing debuted as an official Olympic sport at the 1976 Winter Olympics in Innsbruck, Austria, and Pakhomova/Gorshkov became the first Olympic champions in the discipline.
 They won their sixth World title in 1976 in Gothenburg, Sweden.
 They retired from competition later that year.
 In 1977, they had a daughter, Yulia Gorshkova.

 Pakhomova began coaching at CSKA.
 Her students included 1980 and 1981 World Junior champions Elena Batanova / Alexei Soloviev and European medalists Natalia Annenko / Genrikh Sretenski.
 She coached Igor Shpilband for eight years (age 12 to 20).
 He and partner Tatiana Gladkova became the 1983 World Junior champions.

 In late 1979, Pakhomova began having health problems which were eventually diagnosed as leukemia, but she continued to go out onto the ice even after her cancer made it very difficult.
 Her husband said she did not want to change anything in her life and it was not in her nature to give up.
 Pakhomova died at the age of 39 on 17 May 1986 and was interred in the Vagankovo Cemetery in Moscow.

-A minor planet, 3231 Mila, discovered by Soviet astronomer Lyudmila Zhuravlyova in 1972, is named after her.
+A minor planet, 3231 Mila, discovered by Soviet astronomer Lyudmila Zhuravleva in 1972, is named after her.
 Pakhomova was posthumously inducted into the World Figure Skating Hall of Fame in 1988, along with Gorshkov.